dailystory/docs/articles/changelog/2020/august.md

 * enhance neverbounce to run processes in parallel
 * only emails of type email can be scheduled
 * bug with start trigger checking logic
+* add conditions for is in segment and is in campaign

 ## August 12, 2020
 * Refactor email revisions into asset revisions